 Let Your Personality Shine

-It is a well-known fact that school districts hire candidates for new teaching posts with a pleasing personality.
-Personality and presentation are so important to teaching positions that communicating who you are in an entry level fresher resume could give you priority over even experienced teacher applications.
+It is a well-known fact that school districts hire candidates for new teaching posts with pleasing personalities.
+Personality and presentation are so important to teaching positions that communicating who you are in an entry-level fresher resume could prioritize you over experienced teacher applications.
 The words you use on your resume as a new graduate should convey your personality in your absence and set you apart from the other candidates.
-Use vocabulary that will interest the reader, rather than dull sentences that will make them put your resume in the “NO” pile.
+Use vocabulary that will interest the reader rather than dull sentences that will make them put your resume in the “NO” pile.

 Write a cover letter and resume that conveys your passion for teaching.
-For instance, this teacher aide resume objective statement shows dedication, creative teaching strategies and a commitment to excellence in teaching.
+For instance, this teacher aide’s resume objective statement shows dedication, creative teaching strategies, and a commitment to teaching excellence.

 Fresher Resumes for Teachers – Addressing the Cover Letter

-Formatting experienced teacher resumes is critical, just like entry level fresher resumes, if you wish to land a new teaching job.
-Your resume needs to make an impressive impression and impact the reader enough for them to pick up the phone and call you for a teaching job interview.
+Formatting experienced teacher resumes is critical, just like entry-level fresher resumes, if you wish to land a new teaching job.
+Your resume must make an impressive impression and impact the reader enough for them to pick up the phone and call you for a teaching job interview.

 Send a fresher teacher cover letter addressed to the principal or school district hiring manager, and make sure the name is spelled correctly.
 Do not fold your documents – send them in a full-sized envelope.
 Try and deliver your application in person.
-If you are unable to do so, send it by overnight express to make a professional and powerful lasting impression.
+If you cannot, send it by overnight express to make a professional, powerful, lasting impression.

 For ideas on how to personalize your cover letter, review our teacher resume and cover letter examples.
 To walk through teacher cover letter writing steps, follow our blog posts on teacher cover letter and application writing help.
-While you are there, review tips on teacher resume and CV writing.
+At the same time, review tips on teacher resumes and CV writing.

-Learn more about Candace Alstad-Davies by reviewing my, about me page.
+Learn more about me, Candace Alstad-Davies, by reviewing this about me page.
 From that page, you can review testimonials and frequently asked questions.